 Is it a primary or secondary headache disorder?

 Ice pick headaches can either be a secondary or primary headache disorder:

-A doctor will use the International Headache Society (IHS) diagnostic criteria to diagnose ophthalmodynia periodica.
+How is ophthalmodynia periodica diagnosed?
+A doctor should use the International Headache Society (IHS) diagnostic criteria to diagnose ophthalmodynia periodica.

 Diagnostic criteria for ice pick headaches are as follows:

 - Spontaneous head pain, as a single stab or series of stabs